avalus/rulebase/CONTRIBUTING.md

 ### Licensing

 **For Original Rules:**
-By contributing original rules to Rulebase, you agree that your contributions will be licensed under the same [MIT License](LICENSE) as the main project.
+By contributing original rules to Rulebase, you agree that if no license is specified in the rule's metadata, your contributions will be licensed under the same [MIT License](LICENSE) as the main project.

 **For Rules from Other Projects:**
 Rules copied or adapted from other projects must use compatible open-source licenses.
 Include the original licensing information in the rule's metadata (see rule template below).
-Non-MIT licensed rules will be clearly marked in the repository.

 ### Rule Categories